strangehurst/PNML.jl/docs/src/pnml.md

 versioninfo()
 ```

-## www.pnml.org

-In this section 'PNML' refers to the markup language, its specification and schemas, not this software.

 <http://www.pnml.org>
   - has publications and tutorials covering PNML at various points in its evolution.
   - has links to a series of ISO/IEC 15909 standards relating to PNML.